carsonluuu/Movie-Recommender-App/README.md

 # Movie Recommender System

-## Overview
-In this project, I built a movie recommender system based on Item Collaborative Filtering using Hadoop MapReduce in Java.

-## Data
-Data comes from the training dataset of Netflix Prize Challenge.
-The following is the information from its README.

 #### Training dataset file description

 The file "training_set.tar" is a tar of a directory containing 17770 files, one